-9.6.1 Regulatory Committees requirement for quorate shall be in accordance with the Council Procedure Rules in Section 4, unless there are overriding legislative requirements applicable, such as is the case in respect of the Planning part of the agenda in the Planning, Regulatory & General Licensing Committee in accordance with schedule 2A of the
+9.6.1 Regulatory Committees requirement for quorate shall be in accordance with the Council Procedure Rules in Section 4, ie. one quarter unless there are overriding legislative requirements applicable, such as is the case in respect of the Planning Committee which requires that one half is required for a Planning meeting to be quorate.